graphicintuitions/graphic-intuitions/src/pages/blog/five-core-requirements-for-a-covid-19-communication-strategy.md

 With Cloud computing, it is easy to create a shared COVID-19 drive in which all documentation for this crisis is contained.
 The steering committee should be the gatekeepers to the folder with access granted upon their approval.
 Examples of information that should be captured:

 * All emails/memos/video to staff and customers
-* Notes from meeting regarding COVID-19
+* Notes from meetings regarding COVID-19
 * Planning documents
 * Layoff notices
 * Incident reporting regarding COVID-19